Bachelor of Arts (BA)

 Department of Study

-The Centre for Applied Linguistics offers a unique approach to the study of language: we apply linguistic knowledge and theory to solve real-world problems.
+Applied Linguistics at Warwick offers a unique approach to the study of language: we apply linguistic knowledge and theory to solve real-world problems.
 You will build an interdisciplinary foundation from leading research in language and communication.
 Then you will apply your learning to explore, challenge, understand, and address problems and find meaningful solutions.
 You will be constantly fascinated by the linguistic world around you, and you will be empowered to use language to improve your world.

-Year 3: 45 CATS is core and 75 CATS is optional.
+Year Three: 45 CATS is core and 75 CATS is optional.

-You will study 6-to 7 modules per year.
-Most modules are comprised of a weekly 2-hour lecture and 1-hour small-group seminar, for 3 hours of weekly contact time with each tutor.
+You will study six to seven modules per year.
+Most modules are comprised of a weekly two-hour lecture and one-hour small-group seminar, for three hours of weekly contact time with each tutor.
 You will spend independent study time preparing for classes, reading primary texts, and completing practical exercises.
 Practical exercises emphasise student-led research projects.
 Additional online materials are available and there will be various events and activities to further enhance your learning.
 Your personal tutor will provide additional learning and pastoral support throughout your degree.